Alien-Worlds/the-lore/README.md

 Above them, the gravity warning sensors shifted from red back to amber, marking the end of another density surge.
 But for the Nordic people, the real pressure was just beginning.
 In the depths of New Pleione, beneath kilometers of rock and pressure, a new chapter in human evolution was about to unfold.
 And the Nordics would face it as they had faced everything else - standing tall against the crushing weight of their chosen home, ready to become whatever their harsh world required them to be.

 The journey that had begun with the Yggdrasil's landing would continue, guided not by fear of change, but by the courage to evolve on their own terms.
-For in the end, that was what it meant to be Nordic - to face the impossible, and through sheer determination and adaptability, make it po
+For in the end, that was what it meant to be Nordic - to face the impossible, and through sheer determination and adaptability, make it pos

 #***The-Darkness, Ender***